English language requirements

 Applicants may demonstrate English language proficiency in the following ways:

-- Submission of certified copies of tertiary results evidencing that they were successfully completed, taught and assessed in the English language.
+- Submission of certified copies of tertiary results evidencing that they were successfully completed, taught and assessed in the English language, OR

 - Where certified copies of secondary and/or tertiary results cannot be supplied, a Statutory Declaration certifying that the education was successfully completed, taught and assessed in the English language may also be acceptable, include name of school/s, years studied and country in which you studied.